21AryanK/mutationTesting/README.md

 Demo 2
 ------
 Run `testReturnValuesMutations.sh`.
-This script will run the mutation tests and automatically opens the Cosmic Ray report (located at `.cosmic-ray/index.html`)
+This script will run the mutation tests and automatically opens the MutPy report (located at `.mutpy/index.html`)

 See that there is a mutation that lived (i.e. no test failed after the code was mutated).
 The mutation that lived is that the `SimpleNumber.increment()` method was changed to always return `None`, but no unit test failed.
 This means our unit tests are not checking the return value of the `increment` method.